 It’s his birthday today.

 Jared Padalecki talks a lot about his process (when he’s asked, which is not too often unfortunately).
 He reads the script over and over again, reciting the lines over and over, as he takes a run, as he drives, as he walks around.
-The script vibrates through him.
 He doesn’t just get “familiar” with the lines.
-My interpretation of this process is that the lines are IN him, as a rhythm, so much so he doesn’t need to think about it consciously.
+My interpretation of this process is that the lines are IN him as a rhythm, he doesn’t need to think about it consciously.

-I admire the thoughtfulness of this approach.
 Padalecki started working as a teenager, and absorbed lessons on the job.
-He was an adorable late teenager, with the floppy hair associated with early-2000s boys.
+He was a cute late teenager, floppy hair associated with early-2000s boys.
 The BANGS.
-He speaks about the vibe for young American actors at the time: it was all about introspective brooding.
-Maybe inspired in part by Jared Leto on My So-Called Life?
-Padalecki is many things, but he is not a brooder, at least not of the self-conscious variety.
-He tells pretty funny stories about his initial audition for Sam Winchester in Supernatural, and how he went in there brooding like James Dean.
-This wasn’t the right vibe for Sam and creator Eric Kripke wasn’t keen on Jared.
-Padalecki’s manager gave him the feedback: “Sam is smart.
+He has spoken about the trend for young American actors at the time: it was all about introspective brooding, inspired in part by Jared Leto on My So-Called Life.
+Hair/bangs/brooding.
+Padalecki is many things, but he is not a brooder.
+He has told funny stories about his initial audition for Sam Winchester in Supernatural, and how he went in there brooding like Jared Leto.
+This wasn’t the right vibe for Sam at all.
+Creator Eric Kripke wasn’t keen on Jared.
+Padalecki’s manager gave Jared the feedback: “Sam is smart.
 We’re looking for someone who seems smart.”
-Pretty brutal, but Jared took the coaching for the callback (because of course he got called back: he clearly had something).
-He abandoned the brooding and came in just as his smart self.
+A pretty brutal note, but Jared took the coaching for the callback, abandoned the brooding and came in just as himself.
 And it shows.

 In the first half of the first season, Jared was finding his way.
-He had done Gilmore Girls and people still have affection for him for that, but Gilmore Girls didn’t really prepare him for Sam Winchester.
-Supernatural was dark and gritty and emotionally complex, and – at least in the first season – it was really only about the two of them.
+Gilmore Girls didn’t really prepare him for Sam Winchester or for long-form season-wide arcs of torment/anguish.
+Supernatural was dark and emotionally complex, and – at least in the first season – the show was a two-hander.
 It was a heavy load.
 He’s in every scene.
 The characters were, at first, broadly drawn: Dean is the tough wise-cracking older brother (Han Solo), Sam is the intellectual idealistic younger brother (Luke Skywalker).

-On the heels of “Asylum” is “Scarecrow” and then “Faith”.
-These two episodes show Sam the character finding himself and his voice, but it’s happening with the actor too.
+On the heels of “Asylum” comes “Scarecrow” and “Faith”.
+These episodes show Sam finding himself and his voice, his own leadership abilities, but it’s happening with the actor too.

-For me, as a viewer, it was “Nightmare” where I feel Jared Padalecki really stepped into the role and into his own talent and strengths as an actor.
+As a viewer, “Nightmare” was where I first felt Jared Padalecki step into the role and into his own talent and strengths.
 In my massive re-cap of “Nightmare”, at one point I said “From here on out it’s the Jared Padalecki Show”.
 It was a revelation for me.
-I suddenly SAW him.
-And I SAW what he brought.
-Most of this has to do with listening, and how listening is active, and how in the power of Padalecki’s listening IS his objective (or Sam’s objective).
+I suddenly SAW him and I SAW what he brought.
+Most of this has to do with listening: listening is active, and in the power of Padalecki’s listening IS his objective (Sam’s objective).
 This is esoteric actor stuff but it’s super important when we are trying to understand what an actor is DOing.
 (My acting teacher at the Actors Studio always said, “The name of the job is ACT-or.
 Not FEEL-er.”)

-How Jared listens to “Max” is so active it’s an object lesson in the concept.
-The mistake actors make is to not realize listening is active.
-They focus on the lines and forget about the listening.
+The way Jared listens to “Max” in “Nightmare” is so active it’s an object lesson in the concept.
 I’ve said it so many times it’s probably tiresome but:

 All great actors are good listeners.
 There are no exceptions.

-He’s the full package.
-He’s hilarious, and often – his funniest moments are his REACTIONS.
-This recalls John Wayne’s famous comment: “I’m not an actor.
+Often, Jared’s funniest moments aren his REACTIONS.
+(This recalls John Wayne’s famous comment: “I’m not an actor.
 I’m a RE-actor.”
-Jared is such a great example of this.
+Jared is such a great example.)
 There are moments in Supernatural when something absurd happens and the “button” on it is Jared’s reaction.
 It’s not schtick.
 It’s organic.
 There’s a moment in a later season – I think “Paper Moon” – where Sam and Dean are trapped by a pack of werewolves, who force them at gunpoint to kneel, and Dean says something grandiose and macho, a wisecrack in the face of death, and Jared flashes him a look like, “Oh God that was corny.”
 It looks involuntary.
 I would bet it is involuntary.
 (And perhaps is an example – of which Supernatural has many – where the two talented leads subverted the lines, adding shadings that might not be there in the actual text.
 Jared laughing at the corniness of the line.)

 I think my favorite moment of his in Supernatural comes in Season 6’s “Like a Virgin”.
 Castiel (Misha Collins) spills the beans about what happened to Sam during the previous whatever months.
 Sam had no idea.
 He’s shocked and upset, but he has to pretend like he already knew, mostly so he won’t alarm Castiel.
 He wants Castiel to keep talking.
 Tears flood his eyes, but on top of the emotion is this faux-casual expression, placed over the depths which have been STIRRED.
 Jared plays so many different things, simultaneously, in this small moment.
 My friend Dan Callahan, who writes about acting, says that so much of good acting is about proportion.
 A lot of bad or ineffective performances are mostly because the actor gets the proportions wrong.
 This small moment is in perfect proportion.